 Healing, Art and Play

-LionSong is a space for healing, playing, and making our creative work, so that we can be ourselves and reclaim the planet together.
+LionSong is a space for healing, playing, and making our creative work, so that we can embody our authentic Selves and reclaim the planet together.

-LionSong’s intention is to support people to develop a loving relationship with their Inner Wild - the part within that is big, pristine & free.
+LionSong’s intention is to support people to develop a loving relationship with their Inner Wild - the wilderness within that is big, pristine & free.

 Bookable Services

-You can book expressive arts therapy sessions for help with trauma recovery, psychological healing and creative embodiment topics.
+You can book facilitated Expressive Arts sessions for help with psychological healing, creativity, and embodiment.

-I also offer LionSong groups for healing, creative discovery, and therapeutic play experiences with others.
+I also offer LionSong groups for Expressive Arts play experiences with others.

-This site, LionSong Process, is for people who are drawn to experiencing personal and collective healing play processes in the arts, whether in solo practice, or in creative collaborations and groups.
+LionSong Process is for people drawn to experiencing personal and collective healing through experimenting with play processes in the arts.

 Biography